yiyigit/IBM-container-service/README.md

 Let's talk about Kubernetes orchestration for containers before we build an application on it.
 We need to understand the following facts about it:

-* What is Kubernetes, exactly?
 * How was Kubernetes created?
 * Kubernetes architecture
 * Kubernetes resource model
 * Kubernetes at IBM
-* Let's get started

-# What is Kubernetes?

-Now that we know what containers are, let's define what Kubernetes is.
-Kubernetes is a container orchestrator to provision, manage, and scale applications.
-In other words, Kubernetes allows you to manage the lifecycle of containerized applications within a cluster of nodes (which are a collection of worker machines, for example, VMs, physical machines etc.).

-Your applications may need many other resources to run such as Volumes, Networks,  and Secrets that will help you to do things such as connect to databases, talk to firewalled backends, and secure keys.
-Kubernetes helps you add these resources into your application.
-Infrastructure resources needed by applications are managed declaratively.

-**Fast fact:** Other orchestration technologies are Mesos and Swarm.

-The key paradigm of kubernetes is it’s Declarative model.
-The user provides the "desired state" and Kubernetes will do it's best make it happen.
-If you need 5 instances, you do not start 5 separate instances on your own but rather tell Kubernetes that you need 5 instances and Kubernetes will reconcile the state automatically.
-Simply at this point you need to know that you declare the state you want and Kubernetes makes that happen.
-If something goes wrong with one of your instances and it crashes, Kubernetes still knows the desired state and creates a new instances on an available node.

-**Fun to know:** Kubernetes goes by many names.
-Sometimes it is shortened to _k8s_ (losing the internal 8 letters), or _kube_.
-The word is rooted in ancient Greek and means "Helmsman".
-A helmsman is the person who steers a ship.
-We hope you can seen the analogy between directing a ship and the decisions made to orchestrate containers on a cluster.

 # How was Kubernetes created?